DAY 1 - Overnight Flight to Europe.

-Today begins with a guided bus tour of London, including popular sights such as the Houses of Parliament with Big Ben, Hyde Park, Trafalgar Square, Westminster Abbey, the Royal Parks, and Buckingham Palace, where you may be able to watch the Changing of the Guard ceremony (performed on select dates posted one month in advance, subject to special events and weather conditions).
+Today begins with a guided bus tour of London, including popular sights such as the Houses of Parliament, Big Ben, Hyde Park, Trafalgar Square, Westminster Abbey, the Royal Parks and Buckingham Palace, where you may be able to watch the Changing of the Guard ceremony (performed on select dates posted one month in advance, subject to special events and weather conditions).
 Following the city tour, the afternoon is open for you to pursue your own interests.
 For transportation, use the red, double-decker buses or the ‘Tube’.
 Both are easy to use and are an experience in themselves.
-Shoppers will delight in the selection at Harrods and at other stores in Knightsbridge or on fashionable Regent Street.
+Shoppers will delight in the selection at Harrods department store along fashionable Regent Street.
 For more cultural endeavors, view the unrivaled collection of paintings at the National Gallery.
 In the evening, London offers numerous options for dining and entertainment.
 You might want to catch a West End show on your own or join your tour manager for the optional London Dinner & Theatre excursion.
 (Breakfast)

 DAY 17 - Daytime flight back to the U.S.A.